Skip to main content

 • Fully managed professional renovation (a licensed builder coordinates everything, you just make selections and approve): typically $30,000 and up depending on finishes and scope.

 The gap between those two numbers is real, but it is not as large as most people expect.
-And it narrows further when you factor in what you are actually getting for the difference.
+Use our bathroom renovation calculator to get a quick estimate for your specific scope.

 Where DIY Saves Real Money